willhbr/willhbr.github.io/_posts/2023/2023-07-06-why-modernising-shells-is-a-sisyphean-effort.md

 [^new-os]: Which doesn't seem to be something many people are interested in; we're pretty invested in this Linux thing at this point.

-> POSIX does also define the syntax for the shell language, which is why Bash, ZSH, and other shells all work in a similar way.
+> POSIX does also define the syntax for the shell language, which is why Bash, Zsh, and other shells all work in a similar way.
 Fish, xonsh, nushell, and Oil are not entirely POSIX compatible, and so are free to alter their syntax.

 What sets a shell apart from other languages is that external programs are first-class citizens[^not-first-class], you don't have to do anything special to launch them.
 If you type `git status` the shell will go off and find the `git` program, and then launch it with a single argument `status`.
 If you were to do this in Ruby, you'd have to do `system('git', 'status')`—more fiddly typing, and completely different from calling a function.